-Soil testing is the procedure through which elements, such as potassium, phosphorous, sodium, magnesium, calcium, copper, manganese, sulphur, and zinc, are chemically removed from their soil and measured for their available content within the soil sample.
+Soil testing is the process of determining the physical, chemical and biological properties of soil.
+It is a procedure through which elements, such as potassium, phosphorous, sodium, magnesium, calcium, copper, manganese, sulphur, and zinc, are chemically removed from the soil and measured for their available content within the soil sample.
 It is an important diagnostic tool for knowing the nutrients for crops.

 The collection of soil samples involves different steps.
 Let’s discuss them in detail: